Parliamentary tours cancelled as man remains metres up Elizabeth Tower

 Crews from Lambeth, Chelsea, Soho and Islington fire stations have been deployed, LFB added.

-As the clock struck 2pm, a small team of negotiators were trying to talk the protester down from Big Ben.
+As the clock struck 2pm, a small team of negotiators were trying to talk the protester down from Elizabeth Tower.

 With his flag waving in the breeze, he was still clinging to his perch about 15 metres from the ground as the negotiators spoke to him from the top of a fire engine ladder.